-Division 2 Balranald emergency zone, Euroley emergency zone, Euston emergency zone and Nericon emergency zone
+Division 2 Balranald emergency zones, Euroley emergency zones, Euston emergency zones and Nericon emergency zones

-Movement of bees and hives [s 50, s 51(c)]
+53 Movement of bees and hives [s 50, s 51(c)]

-- (1) Subject to the provisions of this Part, a registered beekeeper in charge of bees, hives and apiary equipment at premises in the Varroa mite surveillance emergency zone within the Balranald emergency zone, Euroley emergency zone, Euston emergency zone or Nericon emergency zones may move bees, hives and apiary equipment used with the hive into the Varroa mite general emergency zone. - (2) The registered beekeeper may move bees and hives once only and must not move the bees or hives from the destination location.
+- (1) Subject to the provisions of this Division, a registered beekeeper who is the person in charge of bees, hives and apiary equipment at premises in the Varroa mite surveillance emergency zone within the Balranald emergency zones, Euroley emergency zones, Euston emergency zones or Nericon emergency zones may move bees, hives and apiary equipment used with the hive into the Varroa mite general emergency zone. - (2) The registered beekeeper may move bees and hives once only and must not move the bees or hives from the destination location.

-Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]
+54 Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]

-(1) Before moving hives, bees or apiary equipment under this Part, the registered beekeeper in charge of those hives, bees or apiary equipment must provide details of each movement of those hives to the Department by completing the hive movement form.
+(1) Before moving hives, bees or apiary equipment under this Division, the registered beekeeper in charge of those hives, bees or apiary equipment must provide details of each movement of those hives to the Department by completing the hive movement form.

-Note: If a registered beekeeper will move bees, hives and apiary equipment from premises at which almond pollination is completed in multiple trips or runs, the beekeeper must complete a hive movement form for each trip or run.
+Note.
+If a registered beekeeper will move bees, hives and apiary equipment from premises at which almond pollination is completed in multiple trips or runs, the beekeeper must complete a hive movement form for each trip or run.

-- (2) The registered beekeeper must: - (a) ensure that the person transporting the hives has a copy of the hive movement form with all details completed, and - (b) retain details of the movement for 5 years. - (3) The person transporting the bees, hives and apiary equipment must: - (a) have a copy of the hive movement form with the hives while they are transporting the hives, and - (b) if requested by an authorised officer, produce a copy of the hive movement form to that authorised officer. - (4) If after the registered beekeeper completes the hive movement form the proposed destination location changes, the registered beekeeper may proceed to the new destination using the completed hive movement form, but must, no later than 24 hours after reaching the new destination, complete and provide to the Department a new hive movement form recording the new destination location.
+- (2) The registered beekeeper must: - (a) ensure that the person transporting the bees, hives or apiary equipment has a copy of the hive movement form with all details completed, and - (b) retain details of the movement for 5 years. - (3) The person transporting the bees, hives and apiary equipment must: - (a) have a copy of the hive movement form with the hives while they are transporting the hives, and - (b) if requested by an authorised officer, produce a copy of the hive movement form to that authorised officer. - (4) If after the registered beekeeper completes the hive movement form the proposed destination location changes, the registered beekeeper may proceed to the new destination using the completed hive movement form, but must, no later than 24 hours after reaching the new destination, complete and provide to the Department a new hive movement form recording the new destination location.

-- (5) While moving the bees and hives, the person transporting the hives must: - (a) transport the hives in a manner that prevents the escape or entry of bees out of or into the load of hives being transported, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (6) If a person transporting the bees, hives or apiary equipment transits through the Varroa mite eradication emergency zone or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives, bees and apiary equipment are travelling, or - (ii) a person in the vehicle, or - (b) reasonably stopping to rest or have a meal, or - (c) dealing with an emergency. - (7) A person in charge of premises in the Varroa mite general emergency zone may permit a registered beekeeper to move bees onto those premises as well as accept bees and hives from a registered beekeeper, but only if the registered beekeeper has complied with the requirements of this clause.
+- (5) While moving the bees, hives or apiary equipment, the person transporting the bees, hives or apiary equipment must: - (a) transport any hives in a manner that prevents the escape or entry of bees out of or into the load of hives being transported, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (6) If a person transporting the bees, hives or apiary equipment transits through the Varroa mite eradication emergency zone or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives, bees and apiary equipment are travelling, or - (ii) a person in the vehicle, or - (b) reasonably stopping to rest or have a meal, or - (c) dealing with an emergency. - (7) A person in charge of premises in the Varroa mite general emergency zone may permit a registered beekeeper to move bees onto those premises as well as accept bees and hives from a registered beekeeper, but only if the registered beekeeper has complied with the requirements of this clause.